jasonsuk/web-resume/README.md

 ## Deployment

-The application is currenctly deployed on Heroku for the personal use, following the link.
+The application is currenctly deployed on Heroku for the personal use, following the link: https://webresume-devjson.herokuapp.com/